Applications for our 2016 Summer Internship Scheme are now open!

 Where, when and how much?

-All summer internships are in our UK offices between mid-June and early September.
+All summer internships are in our UK offices between 20 June and 2 September.
 During that time you’ll need to be in the office from nine to five, Monday to Friday, and you will be paid a salary of £15,000 pro rata.

 Can I apply?